Frequently Asked Questions

 1. Attend a prospective partners’ meeting to learn more details.

-3. After your application is reviewed by our review team, you will receive notice whether you qualify for full or conditional approval.
+3. After a review, we will notify you whether or not you qualify to participate.
 If not, you will receive an explanation.

-4. Once approved, we place you in an implementation cohort, where we guide you and other news sites in adding the Trust Indicators to your site(s).
+4. If approved, we place you in an implementation cohort, where we guide you and other news outlets to incorporate the Trust Indicators and the commitments they represent into your newsgathering.

 5. After a final compliance check, you may go live with the Trust Indicators and use our Trust Mark.